 Donna J. Papa, the NFCA Hall of Fame head softball coach at North Carolina since 1986, has helped build Carolina softball into one of the top programs in the country.
-Papa's Tar Heels continue to show improvement each season.
-Papa has led Carolina to the NCAA Tournament in 10 of the last 12 years, and guided the Tar Heels to a school record for wins as Carolina went 50-12-1 in 2008 - hosting the first ever NCAA Regional at Anderson Stadium.
-UNC has had 14 consecutive winning seasons, with 10 of those including 40 or more wins during the campaign.
+Papa’s Tar Heels continue to show improvement each season.
+Papa has led Carolina to the NCAA Tournament in 11 of the last 13 years and guided the Tar Heels to a school record for wins as Carolina went 50-12-1 in 2008 - hosting the first ever NCAA Regional at Anderson Stadium.
+UNC has had 15 consecutive winning seasons, with 11 of those including 40 or more wins during the campaign.

 Under her tutelage, Carolina has established itself as a perennial top-25 program, testimony that North Carolina competes at the highest levels on the field while excelling academically at one of the nation’s top universities.
 On Nov.
 30, 2012, Coach Papa was inducted into the National Fastpitch Coaches Association Hall of Fame.
 She was joined by former Palomar head coach Mark Eldridge and Oklahoma head coach Patty Gasso, and the trio was inducted at the 2012 NFCA Convention in Orlando, Fla.

 Papa won her 1,000th career game during the 2011 season and did so in grand fashion as the Tar Heels blanked Florida State 4-0 on March 27.
 The milestone victory for Papa also marked the Tar Heels’ first ever sweep of the Seminoles.
 Only 11 NCAA Division I coaches have ever achieved 1,000 victories.